-7 tips to help you winterize your home
+Seven tips to help you winterize your home

 Winter weather can mean trouble for your house.
 In 2017, the Summary of Natural Hazard Statistics reported that winter storms caused more than $308.79 million in damage to homes across the U.S. The Insurance Information Institute added that a common winter homeowner’s claim averages $26,977.
 Winterizing your home can help protect it – and keep your family safe and warm, too.

-7 tips to get your home ready for winter
+Get your home ready for winter

 - Weather strip – By sealing gaps on your doors and windows you can avoid mold, mildew and water damage around your windows and doors.